-Here, $(Q_{1},Q_{2})$ are two soliton at different positions and $(X_{1},X_{2},A_{1},B_{2})$ are suitable non-localized-profiles.
-Note that, the leading-order terms of soliton-soliton interactions are generated by $e^{-z}(e^{\pm y}Q^{4})$.
-This is the main reason why we introduce the auxiliary functions $A_{1}$ and $B_{2}$ to construct the approximate solution.
-Due to the cancellation $(\Lambda Q,Q)=0$, the auxiliary functions $A_{1}$ and $B_{2}$ should exhibit a linear growth on the right-hand side of $\RR$, which is essentially different from that in~\cite{MartelRaphael,NguyenKdV}.
+Here, $(Q_{1},Q_{2})$ are two solitons at different positions and $(X_{1},X_{2},A_{1},B_{2})$ are some suitable non-localized profiles.
+On the one hand, the profiles $(X_{1},X_{2})$ are related to the standard profile $P$ used in studying the blow-up dynamics of~\eqref{equ:gKdV} (see~\cite[Section 2.2]{MMRACTA} and Remark~\ref{re:P}).
+On the other hand, the leading-order terms of soliton-soliton interactions are generated by $e^{-z}(e^{\pm y}Q^{4})$.
+This is the main reason why we introduce the auxiliary functions $(A_{1},B_{2})$ to construct the approximate solution.
+Due to the cancellation $(\Lambda Q,Q)=0$, the auxiliary functions $(A_{1},B_{2})$ should exhibit a linear growth on the right-hand side of $\RR$, which is essentially different from that in~\cite{MartelRaphael,NguyenKdV}.
 This difference leads to much more complicated interactions and ODE system related to parameters (see Lemma~\ref{le:PAB} and Section~\ref{SS:Approximate} for more details).

-Due to the presence of the parameter $\mu$, the geometric parameters satisfy a different ODE system from that of the NLS equation (see~\cite[Lemma 3]{MartelRaphael}).
-More precisely, the parameters $(z,\mu,b_{1},b_{2})$ satisfy
+Due to the presence of the parameter $\mu$, the geometrical parameters satisfy a different ODE system from that of the NLS equation (see~\cite[Lemma 3]{MartelRaphael}).
+More precisely, the geometrical parameters $(z,\mu,b_{1},b_{2})$ satisfy

 In order to treat the above system, we first investigate the asymptotic behavior of $\Theta=(b_{2}-b_{1})$.
 This step requires a refined estimate for the parameters $(b_{1},b_{2})$ (see Lemma~\ref{le:refinedTheta}).
-Together with an analogous refinement for $\mu$ (see Lemma~\ref{le:refinmu}), we deduce that the size of $\mu$ is the same as $b_{1}z$.
-Therefore, the ODE system~\eqref{equ:ODESYSTEM} admits a different structure, and thus, it exhibits a behavior markedly different from that of the case of NLS equation.
-This is the main reason why the blow-up rate in Theorem~\ref{thm:main} is different from the rate for the case of the NLS equation.
+Together with an analogous refinement for $\mu$ (see Lemma~\ref{le:refinmu}), we deduce that the size of $\mu$ is of the same order as $b_{1}z$.
+Therefore, the ODE system~\eqref{equ:ODESYSTEM} admits a different structure, and thus, it exhibits a behavior markedly different from that for the NLS equation.
+This is the main reason why the blow-up rate in Theorem~\ref{thm:main} is different from that for the case of the NLS equation.